unicef/publicgoods-toolkit/procurement.md

 rewards companies for participating in the open source projects they depend on the most.
 George Gelaga-King of Sierra Leone [TODO: is there a better title related to his project work?
 A name for this project?] described how his agency built an open, composable infrastructure platform that any ministry needing a data warehouse/analytics/visualization solution can plug into.
 Initial funding was to build this for a Geographical Informations Systems (GIS) application, but their modular approach means the investment is useful in other domains, thus amplifying the effect of the work and helping other ministries move more quickly on their own data-intensive projects.

 Time will tell, but the open source, open standards based modular approach might also make DPGs particularly attractive to funders, as one investment can reap a significantly compounded return as that module gets adapted and re-used.
+OpenAPIs and a modular architecture can also help bring in funding for specific use cases, as was the case for DHIS2 and philanthropic funding for [integrating DHIS2 with Microsoft BI](https://wiki.digitalsquare.io/index.php/Digital_Square_Investments_in_Global_Goods#Notice_B_Investments) -- an activity led not by core DHIS2 members but by a non-profit organization and their commercial partner.

 **FURTHER READING**: For a good introduction to modular architecture, see this [blog post](https://medium.com/on-software-architecture/on-modular-architectures-53ec61f88ff4), which is the first in a two-part series.
 Another useful resource is this [blog post](https://blog.fedecarg.com/2008/06/28/a-modular-approach-to-web-development),